 Basic Science in IBD

-Basic Science in IBD will convene parallel to the Mentoring in IBD XXIV (MIIBDXXIV) program on Day 1.
+Basic Science in IBD will convene parallel to the Mentoring in IBD XXV (MIIBDXXV) program on Day 1.
 On Day 2, Canada Future Directions in IBD (CFD) will include bench-to-bedside research topics and raise questions to encourage and promote multidisciplinary collaboration among laboratory and clinical researchers and clinicians.
 With this in mind, some topics covered in Basic Science in IBD will be carried forward to CFD for further exploration.
 The goal of collaboration is to identify and support unmet clinical needs with research, and translate research into practice.

-We are very excited to add the Basic Science stream to answer an unmet need for Canadian scientists and researchers in the field of IBD.
+We are very excited to have the Basic Science stream to answer an unmet need for Canadian scientists and researchers in the field of IBD.
 This opens up an opportunity for shared knowledge and discussion among International and Canadian scientists in an intimate setting.

 Basic Science in IBD is partially funded by unrestricted educational grants.